Why study traditional medicine in Madagascar?

 - Understand the cultural, political, and socioeconomic contexts of healthcare.

-- Trek through rainforests and a UNESCO World Heritage site baobab forest.
+- Trek through rainforests and a UNESCO World Heritage site mineral forest.

 None, although students with a background in French will have many opportunities to use their French language skills.